 After the breakup

-In the post-ZooKeeper world, Kafka would independently take care of its configuration management.
+In the post-ZooKeeper world, Apache Kafka would independently take care of its configuration management.
 The configuration will be written to a metadata log, and it will contain information about each metadata change: topics, partitions, ISRs, configurations and so on.
 The log would be written by a Raft quorum formed by the controller nodes.
 The Raft quorum elects a leader, called the active controller, whose job it is to handle all RPCs from the brokers.
 (Note that changes are planned in Kafka to the Raft model; it will be implemented as pull-based, rather than push.)